burk992/CryptoClustering/README.md

 # CryptoClustering
+ Module 19 of Boot Camp

-This is the Module 19 Challenge for the Data Analytics Boot Camp thru Washington University and edX.
-I personally detest the normalization of cryptocurrency data analysis.
+This is the submitted assignment for Module 19 of the Data Analytics Boot Camp by Chris Burk.
+You can contact me at burk992 at gmail.

+# Code sourcing

+I used previous module assingnment and resources from "Solved" exercises in class.
+This assignment required a lot of bug fixing.